• Skip to primary navigation

 A spoonful of purple-pink Starbucks peppermint syrup, on a white marble table with candy cane pieces.

-Homemade flavored coffee syrups, such as this pumpkin spice syrup or this pistachio syrup, are an easy way to recreate copycat versions of all your favorite drinks.
+Homemade flavored coffee syrups, such as this pumpkin spice syrup, this peanut butter coffee syrup, or this pistachio syrup, are an easy way to recreate copycat versions of all your favorite drinks.

 For other copycat Starbucks holiday drink recipes, try this starbucks chai tea latte, this starbucks pistachio latte, or this starbucks salted caramel mocha.